 I was mortified, waving my hands and trying to yank the phone away.
 It had been all well and good to fantasize like a high schooler but to have the equivalent of a “Do You Like Me?
 Check Yes or No” phone call made on my behalf was enough to make me shut my door on Friday afternoons.

 A couple weeks later my boss asked me to attend a meeting while he was out of town—a meeting where I would likely run into the doctor.
 Naturally, I washed my hair and bought a new outfit, but for the most part I wanted to stop existing and do nothing other than stare at my iPhone the entire time.

 When he walked in, I couldn’t help checking him out.
 It was the closest I’d ever been and I was shocked to realize he had a mildly creepy mustache situation going on.
-And he was way shorter than I’d realized.
+And he was way shorter than I’d realized because I’d only ever seen him from a distance whilst sitting because sitting is my profession.
 He sat to my left and when I finally got the nerve up to throw him a casual glance, my world was shattered.

 His top three buttons were undone, revealing a lack of undershirt and some sparse scraggles of chest-hair curled about his pale chest.
 We were 45 seconds into the moment I’d been waiting for my entire life and I realized I was no longer madly in love with him.